NPM Installation

 npx sync-in-server create-user --role admin --login "userLogin" --password "userPassword"

-To create a non-admin user, remove the --role admin
+To create a non-admin user, remove the --role admin option.

 If you do not set these arguments and simply run: